Alameda

 Process to Outreach/Onboard Programs and Providers

 We utilize child care voucher data and other neighborhood statistics to help identify providers who serve a high proportion of high-need children and who are ready to take on the activities required by the QRIS.
-We have not had sufficient funding to do a great deal of outreach, so we have focused on including programs that are required to be part of QRIS and new sites at programs we already serve.
+We have not had sufficient funding to do a great deal of outreach, so we have focused on including programs that are required to be part of QRIS and sites that are underrepresented in Quality Counts, such as FCCs.
 We provide a comprehensive orientation to the program or site and assign them a coach to support the process.
 Participating programs and providers sign an MOU and provide liability insurance.

 Quality Improvement Program Support Strategies

-Coaches are housed at First 5 Alameda and the three local resource and referral agencies.
-Coaching is tailored to each program through both specialty coaches, who provide coaching in specific topics such as developmental screening practices, and general coaches, who focus on supporting the Quality Improvement Plan.
-We train and supervise all coaches similarly throughout the agencies and hold monthly meetings to support additional training, integration, and problem solving.
+Coaches are housed at First 5 Alameda County and the three local R&Rs.
+Coaching is tailored to each program through both specialty coaches, who provide coaching on specific topics such as developmental screening practices, and general coaches, who focus on supporting the QIP.
+We train and supervise all coaches throughout the agencies and hold monthly meetings to support additional training, integration, and problem solving.
 We run a county-wide Professional Development Workgroup that includes representatives from all training agencies.
-Together they identify training needs based on Quality Improvement Plans and develop a yearly training calendar that is responsive to topics of interest, geographical variety, and language needs across our diverse county.
-We are committed to offering a variety of learning opportunities, including traditional workshops, learning communities, and conferences, as well as play groups for family, friend, and neighbor and family child care providers and training-of-trainer experiences that increase our internal capacity and reach.
+Together they identify training needs based on QIPs and results from a biennial professional development survey to develop a yearly training calendar that is responsive to topics of interest, geographical variety, and language needs across our diverse county.
+We are committed to offering a variety of learning opportunities, including traditional workshops, learning communities, as well as playgroups for FFN caregivers and peer support groups for FCC providers and training-of-trainer experiences that increase our internal capacity and reach.
+We also partner with local libraries to enhance story time events with take home activity kits.

 Local Approach to Offering Financial Incentives and Stipends